Notifications

 }

-To change the location of the Notification Panel, use the "placement" property.
+To change the location of the Notification Panel on the screen, use the "placement" property of the "details" top-level key in the app configuration file.
 The following example demonstrates how to place the Notification Panel on the left of the screen and change its width in pixels:

 {